mozilla-b2g/fxos-certsuite/web-platform-tests/tests/resources/webidl2/README.md

 * `rhs`: If there is a right-hand side, this will capture its `type` (always "identifier" in practice, though it may be extended in the future) and its `value`.
+* `typePair`: If the extended attribute is a `MapClass` this will capture the map's key type and value type respectively.

 ### Default and Const Values